maargenton/dispatch_queue_rb/README.md

 ## Overview

-DispatchQueueRb is a pure ruby implementation of the Apple Grand Central Dispatch concurrency primitives, using Ruby threads and blocking synchronization primitives like Mutex and ConditionVariable.
+DispatchQueueRb is a pure ruby implementation of the Grand Central Dispatch concurrency primitives, using Ruby threads and blocking synchronization primitives like Mutex and ConditionVariable.

 It implements serial and concurrent queues, with synchronous, asynchronous, barrier and delayed dispatch methods.
+All queues dispatch methods support an optional dispatch groups to synchronize on completion of a group of tasks.
-It provides dispatch groups for synchronization.
-It also provides a default thread pool concurrent queue, scaled to the number of available cpu cores, used by default by all the other queues to er form the actual work.
+It also provides a thread pool based concurrent queue, scaled to the number of available cpu cores, and used by default to schedule the actual work.

 Beside a highly optimized lock-free C implementation with libdispatch, Grand Central Dispatch is a shift of paradigm that expresses concurrent